kn0w-n0thing/unknown/README.md

 This Application runs on the lattepanda alpha mini PC.
 Before running this APP we need to make sure the emotions (face recognition) APP is running.

 **IMPORTANT NOTICE:** This emotion recognition APP is not included in this repository.
 Please contact the System's Administrator for further details or visit the repository of the emotion recognition APP [HERE]().
+The emotion recognition APP should be placed within the newsHeadlinesAPP at:

+        newsHeadlinesApp_vX_X/bin/data/

 1. Once the emotion recognition APP is running go to your newsHeadlinesApp /bin folder using a terminal: